tessel/t2-firmware/README.md

 |B     | 5   | ✓           |     |     |     |      |      | ✓  |    | ✓         |            |
 |B     | 6   | ✓           |     |     |     |      |      |    | ✓  | ✓         |            |
 |B     | 7   | ✓           |     |     |     |      |      |    |    | ✓         | ✓          |

-All pins (0-7) can be used as digital pins.
-All pins on port B and pin 7 on port A can be used as analog pins.

 If you're newer to hardware and these functions look like alphabet soup to you, take a look at our [communication protocols documentation](https://tessel.io/docs/communicationProtocols) to get an idea of how these pins should be used.